jkeiser/chef-metal-test-suite/docs/pettichords_seven_steps.md

 ### Improve the Testing Process
 How has testing been executing up to this point?

+> For Provisioning, we have run individual tests in the `docs/examples` directory--it has been entirely manual.
+> For Cheffish, we have a reasonable (not complete, but pretty decent) test suite in rspec.

 ### Define Requirements
 [Working document](docs/braindump.md)
 #### Near-term Goals